darkuranium/tclib/README.md

 A set of single-file public domain libraries done in the spirit of the [stb libraries](https://github.com/nothings/stb).

-Note that, unlike said stb libraries, far more of these have dependencies.
-To see the dependencies, check the "`DEPENDS:`" line near the top of each file.
+Note that some of the libraries have dependencies.
+For a quick reference see the "`DEPENDS:`" line near the top of each file.

 The following libraries are currently available (*all are currently **alpha version***).
 The prefix ("`tc_`") is subject to change until stable release.